waterbear-cloud/paco/docs/yaml-global-resources.rst

     * - s3_bucket_account
       - PacoReference |star|
       - Account which will contain the S3 Bucket that the CloudTrails will be stored in
-      - Must be an paco.ref to an account Paco Reference to `S3Bucket`_.
+      - Must be an paco.ref to an account Paco Reference to `Account`_.
       -
     * - s3_key_prefix
       - String